be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 ### Conclusion

-What we have is a classy modular deployment system.
+What we have now is a classy modular deployment system.
 Its advantages for Rails:

 * Convenient, manageable Heroku deploys.
-* Asset compilation is a separate step, not slowing down the Heroku deploy.
+* Asset compilation is a separate step, not slowing down the Heroku push.
 No asset changes – no recompilation/sync!

 But the system is not specifically tied to Rails.
 It also has general advantages for